||Frequently Asked Questions

 Do I have to apply to audition or do I just show up to the venue?

 Yes, you must complete an online application in order to participate.
 Applications for our 2018 Festival are now closed.
-The audition application for the June 2017 Festival will be available online sometime in August 2016.
+The audition application for the June 2018 Festival will be available online in the Spring of 2017.

 How will I know when the audition application is posted online?